-Kinnaman, the star of the new Netflix show Altered Carbon, was a guest on the Norwegian-Swedish talk show Skavlan recently, where he told Skavlan, the Norwegian host, about weight training for the show.
+Kinnaman, the star of the new Netflix show Altered Carbon, was a guest on the Norwegian-Swedish talk show Skavlan recently, where he told Skavlan, the Norwegian host, about the incredible amounts of weight training he had to do for the show.

 The topic then turned to how proud Kinnaman is of how he looked, and how for much of his life he was embarrassed to take off his shirt because he had a medical condition called pectus excavatum.
 A condition where the chest and the sternum grow abnormally, until a section of the chest is actually concave.

 Kinnaman said the pectus excavatum he had was so severe, it was causing his chest to press against his heart.
-Making it difficult to exercise too much or to get over exerted.
+Making it difficult for him to exercise too much or to get over exerted.

 Then he heard about a surgery that could be done to cure the condition, and so he decided to have it.
 A surgery not for the squeamish, I might add.

-Because, during this surgery, Kinnaman’s chest had two metal bars inserted through his ribs and into his chest.
-Then the bars were shaped and expanded in such a way that they pushed his chest out, and then were affixed to his ribs to keep them in place.
+Because, during this surgery, Kinnaman’s chest had two metal bars inserted into it — through his ribs and into his chest.
+Then the bars were shaped and expanded in such a way that they pushed his chest out.
+They were then were affixed to his ribs to keep them in place.

-Three years later, and he still has these bars in his chest.
+Three years later, and he still has these metal bars in his chest.